Sister Rebecca Trujillo

 In a major city like Matagalpa, where more than 10 percent of children are disabled, their care falls largely to the mothers.
 This means mothers are isolated for as long as 12 hours a day.
 It also means they are unable to earn an income, which feeds the spiral of poverty and hopelessness for the family.

-About eight years ago, Sister Rebecca Trujillo started “Familias Especiales de Santa Julia Billiart” to help special children by focusing first on their mothers.
+In 2010, Sister Rebecca Trujillo started “Familias Especiales de Santa Julia Billiart” to help special children by focusing first on their mothers.
 Today this organization of mothers, volunteers and professionals provides support to more than 500 Matagalpan families with disabled children.
 It is a ministry that is often carried out door-to-door, with programs that include home therapy, neighborhood parenting programs and small business development and job training for mothers.

 Sister Rebecca explained the focus.
 “Most mothers are virtual prisoners in their own homes without a way to express their needs.
 We address their medical and educational needs first.
 Then we provide spiritual and psychological support, and introduce the mothers to others who share similar circumstances.
 We show them they are not alone.”